About Us

 Rianne studied the regional-level impacts of individual farmers adaptation to droughts during her PhD project.
 She carried out a survey among Dutch farmers exploring their perceptions of drought risks, the role of social networks, and individual adaptation decisions.
 Rianne has also developed an agent-based economic model to study dynamics of regional agricultural income when boundedly rational farmers take adaptation decisions under uncertainty.
 Currently Rianne is an Environmental Economist at ACTeon, in Colmar, France.

-Saman is finishing his PhD on tracing the dynamics of urban disaster resilience by means of remote sensing and agent-based modelling.
+Saman’s PhD was on tracing the dynamics of urban disaster resilience by means of remote sensing and agent-based modelling.
 In this collaborative project led by Prof Norman Kerle , Saman applied an agent-based model to explore how households in both formal and informal sector recover after a hazard on the case of 2013 typhoon Haiyan, in the Philippines.
-Saman is about to graduate and has just joined as Postdoctoral researcher the Information Technology & Business Economics Groups at WUR, in Wageningen, the Netherlands.
+Saman is currently Associate Professor, University College London, UK.